cirosantilli/python-utils/readme.md

-My simple python scripts and cheats.
+my simple python scripts and cheats.

-Larger projects may be put into a repo of their own.
+larger projects may be put into a repo of their own.

+# finding good stuff

-A lot of stuff in this repo is a sandbox, so don't count on its quality blindly.
+a lot of stuff in this repo is a sandbox.

-I have listed stuff that may be worth your while in the [Featured][] section.

-# featured

-This section showcases scripts which I think might be worth your while.

-Is a script is not here, it may be total trash (due lack of tests, or pure noobiness =) )

-## bin/python_cheatsheet.py

-## bin/find_basename_res.py

-simplified ack -g -all with multiple regexes
+to find the better stuff do:

+    grep -r '#!note=9'
+    grep -r '#!note=8'
+    grep -r '#!note=7'